 I graduated as an Industrial Designer from P.U.C.V., School of Architecture and Design back in 2012.
-However, my passion was in drawing spooky creatures and fantasy images.
+However, my passion was in drawing.
 So, once I finished my studies I immediately pursued a career as an illustrator.

-Nowadays, I'm trying my best to refine my skills as an artist, studying traditional painting and writing.
+Nowadays, I'm trying my best to refine my skills as an artist, studying traditional painting, personal works and writing.

 Interview by 3Dtotal